RBGE-Herbarium/RBGE-Herbarium.github.io/docs/reference-manual/index.md

    </td>
    <td>altCatalogNumber
    </td>
-   <td>Enter the RBGE accession number (8 figure number starting with a year) of the plant from which this specimen has been made if it comes from the living collections at E. If it has a pre-1968 accession number please contact the Plant Records Officer.
+   <td>Enter the RBGE accession number (8 figure number starting with a year) of the plant from which this specimen has been made if it comes from the living collections at E. If it has a pre-1968 accession number, please contact the Plant Records Officer.
    </td>
    <td>String, 64
    </td>